It's Rush Limbaugh, the Excellence in Broadcasting Network, where we meet and surpass all audience expectations on a daily basis.

 I mean, that was heartfelt.

-And then the rest of the tape, about three minutes and forty-five seconds, is all these legalese, and we all know he's not going to respect the Constitution, especially if he gets these Supreme Court justices.
+And then the rest of the tape, about three minutes and 45 seconds, is all these legalese, and we all know he's not going to respect the Constitution, especially if he gets these Supreme Court justices.

 Yeah, well, keep in mind here, the Ohio Inspector General confirmed today that he is investigating how it was that Ohio government computers were used to investigate Joe the Plumber.

-Yes, the Ohio Inspector General Thomas Charles confirmed today he's investigating how it was that Ohio government computers were used to investigate Joe the plumber.
+Yes, the Ohio Inspector General Thomas Charles confirmed today he's investigating how it was that Ohio government computers were used to investigate Joe the Plumber.

-I gotta run.
+I got to run.

-We're running along here.
+We're running long here.

-We'll be back in just a second.
+We'll be back in just a second after this.

-As I mentioned earlier, what's this uh the Seattle Post Intelligencer here?
+As I mentioned earlier, what's this?

-The money squeezes cheaper gas, bad news, prices drop, but the economy might not benefit.
+Prices drop, but the economy might not benefit.

-It's a sign That there's a recession coming on.
+It's a sign that there's a recession coming on.

-Oliver Stone's movie W, a major disappointment.
+Oliver Stone's movie, W, a major disappointment.

 It will not recoup its cost to make.

-Redacted made 0.6 million.
+Redacted made $0.6 million.

-Rendition made 9.7 million.
+Rendition made $9.7 million.

-Lions for Lambs made 15 million.
+Lions for Lambs made $15 million.

 Home of the Brave made 0.4 million.